 The members and supporters of the government in power before the unsanctioned election became the “Law and Order Party.”
 They feared losing their social, political, and economic power to the influx of immigrants and the unpropertied.
 In response Thomas Dorr raised a militia which attacked the state arsenal in Providence to get arms.
 When they failed to fire a canon, Dorr and his men fled to regroup and plot their next move.

 The “Law and Order” faction declared martial law in Providence and began to form a separate state militia to attack the “rebels.”
 They also announced that a new Constitutional Convention would be held in September 1842.
 African American community leaders in Providence saw a great opportunity.
 They offered 400 men for the militia.
 Rather than form their own units they joined white soldiers in integrated units.
 Black men also stepped forward to serve as police and firemen in Providence.
 This was a public relations coup for the local African American community.
 They were praised in the newspapers for keeping Providence safe from the rebel threat.

 That threat never materialized because Dorr was arrested and the proposed constitutional convention was held as planned in September.
 Providence delegates to the convention argued vigorously for the exclusion of the word “white” in the voting requirement.
 Others disagreed and a compromise was formulated which called for a referendum.
 In November 1842 the “white” provision was voted down handily, largely due to Providence voters rejecting it by a 13:1 margin.
-The new constitution was ratified by an overwhelming vote of 7,024 to 51; making Rhode Island the first state to grant suffrage to all African American males.
+The new constitution was ratified by an overwhelming vote of 7,024 to 51; making most Rhode Island Black males eligible to vote for the first time provided they met property requirements.
 The constitution also outlawed slavery in the state.